-The slide trumpet provides more tone than the natural trumpet and became popular in the Renaissance period.
+The slide trumpet provided more tone than the natural trumpet and became popular in the Renaissance period.
 The origin of the trombone came from slide trumpet.

 A slide trumpet and the trombone have the same working principles.
 They both use a slide to produce the desired musical note.
 Operating the slide trumpet was cumbersome.
 The player moves the slide with one hand and holds the mouthpiece with the other.

-The slide trumpet required a lot of skill, the reason it’s no longer in usage in the modern world.
+The slide trumpet required a lot of skill, which is the reason it’s no longer in use in the modern world.

 We hope this has served as an informative list of the different types of trumpets in the world.
 There are others, and there certainly have been many different variations of trumpets throughout history, but these are the most common types of trumpets in the world today.

 Bb trumpet image by CC BY-SA 3.0, Link